SAnsell/FlukaVarianceMesh/README.md

 EXTLIB and thirdly CPPLIB.

 * GCCNUM is simply the gcc number that the FLUKA build was downloaded for (and is on your computer).
-EXTLIB points to the {\bf static} libraries that you will need to compile FLUKA, and CPPLIB points to the libstdc++ static library.
+EXTLIB points to the **static** libraries that you will need to compile FLUKA, and CPPLIB points to the libstdc++ static library.
 If your system is different that additional libraries can be added here.

-* GCCNUM is not directly supported below 9.3.0 (C++17 issues in the code).
+* GCCNUM is not directly tested below 9.2.1 (potential C++17 issues in the code).
 However, it is reasonably easy to code round this if it is a problem (even it the code gets a bit more verbose).
-The performance of gcc-8 is lower than gcc-9 for the C++ part of the code.
+The performance of gcc-8 will be lower than gcc-9 for the C++ part of the code.

 **Notes:**